danzeeeman/Code-Toolkit-Python.A.Fa24/Syllabus.md

 ## Class Website & Email

-Rather than using Canvas this semester we will be using this [website](https://github.com/danzeeeman/Code-Toolkit-Python.A.Fa22)
+Rather than using Canvas this semester we will be using this [Git Repo](https://github.com/danzeeeman/Code-Toolkit-Python.A.Fa22)

-(Please note: this is the most up-to-date URL that reflects our web hosting changes this semester.)

 Please bookmark that URL and refer back to it often.
 All deadlines, reading materials, project tutorials, and other course materials will be posted here.
 You will be using Google Docs, Google Drive, and other